EOSIO/eosio.cdt/docs/06_how-to-guides/40_multi-index/how-to-define-a-primary-index.md

 ### 3. Define The Primary Index

-Add the definition of the primary index for the multi-index table.
-The primary index type must be uint64_t and must be unique.
+Add definition of the primary index for the multi-index table.
+The primary index type must be uint64_t, it must be unique and it must be named `primary_key()`, otherwise the compiler (eosio-cpp) will generate an error saying it can not find the field to use as the primary key:

   ```diff
     // the data structure which defines each row of the table